 And if you are outside or Australia and want to know the average per capita carbon footprint of the country you are in check out the World Bank site http://data.worldbank.org/indicator/EN.ATM.CO2E.PC?view=map

-with people wanting to take direct action on climate change.
+with people around the world wanting to take direct action on climate change.

 In all of our work, we focus on sustaining a development model that is about putting an earned dollar in a person’s pocket.
 We believe that doing this empowers people to make decisions for themselves and not be reliant on charity and aid.
 We believe in economic justice through viable, locally controlled social enterprise.
 We look to the UN Sustainable Development Goals to provide the framework for this work.